 What makes The New School Montessori unique?

-The New School is nestled among the beautiful homes of North Avondale.
-Two of the three buildings on campus were once homes, one being the historic Mitchell Mansion, with its gargoyles, turret and Victorian finishings.
+The New School Montessori has a welcoming feel, nestled among the beautiful homes of North Avondale.
+Two of the buildings on campus once served as residences, one being the historic Mitchell Mansion, with its gargoyles, turret and Victorian finishings.
 The New School’s outdoor spaces for children are called the Preprimary Woods and the Elementary Woods.
-These areas allow for age-appropriate active play.
-In addition to more traditional climbing equipment, tetherball and gaga pit, children enjoy tending flowers, playing in the sand, lifting logs in search of interesting insects, climbing on low tree branches and building huts.
+These areas allow for age-appropriate active play in shaded, natural surroundings.
+In addition to more traditional climbing equipment, children enjoy tending flowers, playing in the sand, lifting logs in search of interesting insects, climbing on low tree branches and building huts.
+The older children also enjoy tetherball, outdoor ping pong and gaga pit.

 What is The New School Montessori’s age/grade range?